ovh/docs/pages/platform/kubernetes-k8s/using-lb/guide.en-asia.md

 You should see your newly created service:

 <pre class="console"><code>$ kubectl get services
-NAME          TYPE           CLUSTER-IP    EXTERNAL-IP                        PORT(S)                      AGE hello-world   LoadBalancer   10.3.81.234   &lt;pending>                          80:31699/TCP              9s
+NAME          TYPE           CLUSTER-IP    EXTERNAL-IP     PORT(S)            AGE hello-world   LoadBalancer   10.3.81.234   <pending>       80:31699/TCP       9s
 </code></pre>

-As the `LoadBalancer` creation is asynchronous, and the provisioning of the load balancer can take several minutes, you will surely get a `&lt;pending>` `EXTERNAL-IP`.
+As the `LoadBalancer` creation is asynchronous, and the provisioning of the load balancer can take several minutes, you will surely get a `<pending> EXTERNAL-IP`.

 If you try again in a few minutes you should get an `EXTERNAL-IP`:

 <pre class="console"><code>$ kubectl get service hello-world
 NAME          TYPE           CLUSTER-IP    EXTERNAL-IP       PORT(S)        AGE hello-world   LoadBalancer   10.3.81.234   xxx.xxx.xxx.xxx   80:31699/TCP   4m
 </code></pre>